 The Michigan No-Fault Law (MCL 500.3108) guarantees that dependents of a Michigan accident victim are entitled to benefits when that loved one dies due to injuries sustained in an automobile accident.
 It doesn’t matter if they were a pedestrian, on a bicycle, a motorcycle, or in a car or truck, or whether the deceased was at fault.
 A no-fault policy maintained by one person includes all family members living in the same residence.

-Because insurance companies are notorious for denying claims, it is imperative that you contact The Mike Morse Law Firm as soon as possible after an accident, to insure you receive all the benefits that you deserve.
+Because insurance companies are notorious for denying claims, it is imperative that you contact The Mike Morse Law Firm as soon as possible after a Michigan accident, to insure you receive all the benefits that you deserve.

 The maximum monthly payment for survivor loss benefits changes annually, to reflect the cost of living.
 No-fault survivor benefits are determined by the decedent’s post-tax income, financial fringe benefits, and other “contributions of tangible things of economic value” of the deceased that dependents would have received for their support if the victim had not been killed.
 (Even if the deceased was unemployed at the time of the accident, it may be possible for the survivor to demonstrate that the deceased would have accepted an employment opportunity within three years of the accident.)
 Under the law, financial compensation may be based on resources such as: